HUMAN HAMSTER WHEEL

 My art work captures the unique bond between myself and my twin; unity in an endless circle.
-Although you can choose to move the wheel in opposing directions, it exists as one solid unit: a perfect metaphor for the twin bond.
+Although you can choose to move the wheel in opposing directions and reveal two different sentence, it exists as one solid unit requiring 2 people interact with the piece; a perfect metaphor for the twin bond.

 The wheel is 2.1 metres.
 It is made from plywood and pine, constructed completely by hand.

 The text around the outside:

 1. SO I AM WE WE AS YOU ARE I

 2.YOU PUSH THE WHEEL AWAY TOWARDS ME AND

 Both text pieces are able to loop so on the wheel there is no beginning or end to the sentence.